Recent scientific developments which have affected our everyday lives

 Recent developments provide hope that such challenges can be tackled.
 New models for urban sustainability are emerging in many cities around the world.
 These include greater incentives to save energy, reduction of consumption and protective steps for overall environmental health.
 All of these are driven by scientific innovation and will hopefully contribute to future levels of wellbeing for city dwellers and visitors.

 We harness science for the betterment of humankind.
-The potential for positive impacts are enormous.
+The potential for positive impact is enormous.
 However, we also need to be aware of the financial, ethical, and social implications of the power of scientific progress.
 Progress is good.
 We cherish it.
 It can make the impossible a reality.
 Nevertheless, perhaps we love it for its own sake.
 We should always bear in mind the adage ‘be careful what you wish for’.